gpresland/tipranks/README.md

 # [DEPRECATED] TipRanks

 Provides a simple Node library for accessing TipRanks' publicly accessible stock information for demonstration purposes.
-\***NOTE:** Due to changes to TipRanks unoffical APIs, this module is unlikely to retreive occurate data, and will likely get blocked.
+\***NOTE:** Due to changes to TipRanks unoffical APIs, this module is unlikely to retreive accurate data, and will likely get blocked.

 ---